Holmfirth: Secondary education

-Holmfirth High School is a coeducational secondary school that takes in students from the local primary schools named above as well as students from neighboring villages and hamlets.
+Holmfirth High School is a coeducational secondary school that takes in students from the local primary schools named above as well as students from neighbouring villages and hamlets.
 The school has over 1,300 pupils, split over five-year groups from years 7 to 11.
+As of June 2023, the school has an Ofsted rating of "outstanding".

 Economy

 Holmfirth's economy is dominated by rural and tourism activities.
 A 2013 youth survey identified reducing opportunities for young adults in the area and an intention to leave to find employment.
 The survey resulted in a successful bid for lottery funding to create new opportunities and training to increase employment opportunities in the area.
 Tourism economic activity is increasing with several accommodation and tourist pursuits developing in the town including booking software to manage and market accommodation.
 New holiday accommodation includes that linked to the new Winery in Cartworth Moor.

-Longley Farm, founded in 1948, manufacturer of dairy products, is a significant employer in the town.
+Longley Farm, a manufacturer of dairy products founded in 1948, is a significant employer in the town.

 Sport

 On 6 July 2014, Stage 2 of the 2014 Tour de France, from York to Sheffield, passed through the town.
 The event was televised internationally and attracted huge crowds cheering the riders through the town.
 Holmfirth Cycling Club was formed in 2013 and, with over 400 members by 2016 became the fastest growing cycling club in the UK.

 Holmfirth Harriers is an over one hundred year old running group from the area.

-Holmfirth Cricket Club plays just out of the centre of town next to the river Holme, there are also many local village football teams, such as the Holme Valley Academicals, playing in the Huddersfield District League.
+Holmfirth Cricket Club plays just out of the centre of town next to the river Holme.

-Underbank Rangers, one of the most famous amateur Rugby League clubs are based in the town.
+There are also many local village football teams, such as the Holme Valley Academicals, playing in the Huddersfield District League.
+Underbank Rangers, one of the most famous amateur Rugby League clubs, are based in the town.

+Media

+Local news and television programmes are provided by BBC Yorkshire and ITV Yorkshire.
+Television signals are received from the Emley Moor and local relay transmitters.

+Local radio stations are BBC Radio Leeds on 92.4 FM, Heart Yorkshire on 106.2 FM, Capital Yorkshire on 105.6 FM, Greatest Hits Radio West Yorkshire on 96.3 FM and Hits Radio West Yorkshire on 102.5 FM.

+The town is served by the local newspaper, Huddersfield Daily Examiner.

 Transport

-Rail
+Railway

+The nearest National Rail station is at Brockholes, 2.2 mi away from the town centre.
+Northern Trains operates a regular service along the Penistone Line between Huddersfield, Barnsley and Sheffield.